wlaub/eow/README.md

 Currently doesn't interact with other jellyfish.

-### Lookout decal
+### Watchtower decal

-[TODO]
+Because of the way watchtowers are implemented, this only works with vanilla watchtowers.

-A decal that is only visible when using a lookout (or only visible when not using a lookout).
+A decal that can be configured to appear depending on whether the player is using a watchtower.
+If the decal is configured to appear when using a watchtower, it will appeari instally after the start animation finishes.

 ## Triggers